 The University of the Commonwealth Caribbean (UCC) is Jamaica’s largest non-affiliate privately-held premier higher educational institution providing students with world class educational programs and highly trained and qualified local & international faculty.

 The institution has its headquarters in Kingston Jamaica.
 It was formed in 2004 as a result of the merger in 2002 of the Institute of Management Sciences (IMS) incorporated in 1992 and the Institute of Management & Production (IMP) incorporated in 1976.
 The new expanded institution remains one of the fastest growing institutions in the country as well as in the Caribbean region.

 The university is fully registered and recognized by the University Council of Jamaica (UCJ), the official accreditation body for tertiary education in Jamaica.
-Additionally, it was awarded international & local institutional accreditation in 2016 as a premier institution by the reputable UK-based Accreditation Services for Independent Colleges & Universities (ASIC) and in 2020 by the UCJ respectively.
+Additionally, it was awarded international & local institutional accreditation in 2017 as a premier institution by the reputable UK-based Accreditation Service for International Schools, Colleges and Universities (ASIC) and in 2020 by the UCJ respectively.
 The UCC is also the only local university to be officially recognized as an affiliate institution of the prestigious University of London (UOL) to offer both the Certificate of Higher Education in Common Law & the Bachelors in Laws degree programs.

 The institution currently offers professional certificate, diploma, associate, bachelor, masters and doctoral degree programs, as well as customized corporate training programs in Jamaica.
 Disciplines include: Human Resource Management, Information Technology, Marketing, Hospitality Management, Business, Finance, and Business Administration among many others.